30000

 Course Prerequisite: PSY 12053

-PSY 30155 IDS: DISABILITY AS A CULTURAL VARIABLE (3)
+PSY 30155 IDS: DISABILITY AND CULTURE (3)

 This course will engage the different definitions of disability in a variety of sociopolitical and cultural contexts.
 From the beginning, this course will encourage students to become aware of their own personal values and beliefs as they relate to disability and societal perspectives.
-It explores how those who embrace "disability identities," emanating from their unique human experience, stake claims for psychological well-being and social change in the face of stereotyping and expectations of "normality."

 Cross Listed Courses